 Since meeting in 2010 Daniel & Clara have dedicated themselves to a shared life of creative experimentation, working across moving image, photography, performance and mail art to explore the nature of human experience, perception and reality.

-Their current projects focus on the fraught and complex relationship between humans and the natural world, particularly exploring the climate crisis as a psychological crisis and the ways in which this manifests in the imagination.
+Their current projects focus on the complex relationship between humans and the natural world, particularly exploring the climate crisis as a psychological crisis and how the images we create of nature inform our understanding of what nature is and in turn what the human is.

 Selected screenings include GroundWork Gallery, King's Lynn (2022), Rencontres Internationales Paris/Berlin, Grand Palais Paris & HKW Berlin (2020), Experimenta Mixtape, BFI Southbank, London (2019), Kettle's Yard, Cambridge (2019), Whitechapel Gallery, London (2019), Museu de Arte Moderna Rio de Janeiro, Brazil (2019).